Business planning with the tarot

 The Enjoyment of Celebrating

 And then, at the end of the month, you plan your moment to celebrate what you have accomplished.
+Celebrating is part of my business planning.
 This appointment, just like the CEO meeting, can’t be skipped.
 It is your moment to look back and be happy with what you did.
 Yes, I said the H-word: HAPPY.
 This is not the moment to be critical or diminish your accomplishments.
 I order you to be proud of yourself.

 I sincerely believe we don’t celebrate enough.
 Over the centuries, we have become so serious and critical!
 At the same time, we also work our butts off, and if we never take the time to be proud of what we did, then I predict you (and I don’t need my cards for that) that taking action will not be aligned anymore and not much fun.

 So yes, I order you to take time off and be happy or appreciative with everything that did get done, even if you only half of your to-do list.
-Even if everything in your life conspired against you.
-Even if everything went wrong.
+Even when everything in your life conspired against you, and everything went wrong.
 Even if you tell yourself that you failed.

 At some point, I realized I needed more celebration in my life, so I booked spa treatments every month.
 I alternate the more expensive private sauna day with cheaper other treatments.
 I book them in advance, so I know I will get to them because every time I see them come up in my calendar, I feel a tiny bit of resistance, thinking I rather spend that time writing.
 But if I don’t take care of that side of me, I won’t be able to write because I suffer from burnout.